Valhalla1210/Chatroom-using-Multithreading/README.md

  6) Enter your name in the terminal, now you have entered into the chat room.
  7) For more people to enter into the chatroom run the above command in another terminal window.
  ## Working of Project:
+ In the terminal once the client and server files are commpiled and executed, the following happens:\
+ A connection is established between the client and the server using accept and connect method using sockets.
+For every established connection, the socket id, name,user id and sockaddr_in for the respective client is stored in a struct.
+This is useful when the message has to be broadcasted to different other clients.
+Once the connection is established, the details of this client are stored using a queue data structure and the value of global variable client count is increased, which represents the number of people involved in the chat, if this value is equal to maximum number of clients possiible (MAX_LEN), no more requests can be handled anymore.
+If client count is less than this value,a new thread is created and the data is sent and received between the clients and the server using the send and receieve methods and broadcasted to all other clients as well.
+If the client wants to exit the chat, he could press exit, then this connection is closed and and removed from the queue,any new connection request can now be handled.
+At every stage of addition/removal to/from the  queue or sending and receiving the messages, the mutex is locked and unlocked, thus ensuring process synchronization.
  ### Demo Video
  [Video]() describing the working of this project.